whisperity/envprobe/docs/reference/settings/variable_tracking.rst

 Tracking variables
 ==================

-Environment variable **tracking** is an integral feature of Envprobe's persistency layer.
+Environment variable **tracking** is an integral feature of Envprobe's persistence layer.
 A variable that is not tracked will not be handled when :ref:`saved snapshots<snapshots>` are accessed.

 .. currentmodule:: envprobe.settings.variable_tracking